 Please do not enter the building at any other entrance than as indicated above.

-There will be a DPH staff person with a numbered sign in sheet in the first floor lobby area.
+There will be a DPH staff person with a numbered sign in sheet in the rear entrance of the building.
 Individuals delivering applications will be requested to enter their information onto the sign in sheet and will be handed a corresponding card with the number assigned.
 Department staff will meet with individuals in the order that the individual signed in.
-Please note that it is possible that an individual may be dropping off multiple applications.
-As a result, an individual may be signed in within the first 30 but the applications the individual is delivering may not be within the first 30 received.
+Please note that it is NOT possible that an individual may be dropping off multiple applications, except as indicated above.

 The Department will review the applications in the order that they are received.
 If an applicant is not licensed or an application is incomplete at the time of the Department’s review, the application will be skipped and the next application will be reviewed.
 Once 30 complete applications have been identified in the order received, those 30 will be referred to the United States Department of State recommending a waiver of the two year home residency requirement.

 Applications received by U.S. Mail, Federal Express, United Parcel Service or other similar service or received in any fashion other than as specified above will not be accepted or considered and will be returned to sender.

 The Connecticut Department of Public Health participates in the J-1 Visa waiver program, also known as the “Conrad State 30” program.
 Under this program the Department may recommend up to 30 applications per federal fiscal year for waiver of the two-year home residency requirement pursuant to Section 220 of Public Law 103-416 and the Regulations of Connecticut State Agencies.
 The Connecticut licensed physician must commit to provide medical services in a setting located in an underserved area for 40 hours per week for at least 3 years.